markfinger/unfort/src/kv-cache/README.md

 kv-cache
 ========

+TODO: document current API, which has diverged somewhat from the notes below

 A collection of key/value caches that guarantee immutability and varying degrees of persistence.

 All caches follow the following API: